freeCodeCamp/freeCodeCamp/guide/english/csharp/switch-case/index.md

 # Switch Case

+The switch statement is similar to an if statement except that it does not work with a range of values.
 Switch is a selection statement that chooses a switch case section depending on the value matched with the expression/value being evaluated.<sup>1</sup>  If none of the case statements match the value of the switched variable, the default path is chosen.
 The switch statement is like a set of `if statements`.
 We exit from the switch by `break`.

 ## Example
 ```